-The play of vertical gestures of the trunks are the basis for the design.
-In the design the perspective is steered towards a group of long vertical trunks of Larches.
+The play of vertical gestures of the trunks is the basis for the design.
+In the design, the perspective is steered towards a group of long vertical trunks of Larches.

-A composition of horizontal lines and floating boardwalks create a frame which steers the view..
+A composition of horizontal lines and floating boardwalks creates a frame which steers the view.

 This unique property is located close to a nature reserve in the middle of The Netherlands.

 It's a forest lot with a significant height difference, especially for a flat county like The Netherlands.

 The house is located in the higher part of the lot and interacts in a humble way with the majestic trees around it.
 The front garden was already realized and only needed renovation.
 The main focus was on the back garden.